-Eligibility: Benefit Types: Participants in the North Carolina State Health Plan for Teachers and State Employees who retire from the State, the University of North Carolina System, community colleges, local school systems, and certain other component units are eligible to continue to participate in the State Health Plan in retirement if they meet certain criteria.
+Eligibility: Participants in the North Carolina State Health Plan for Teachers and State Employees who retire from the State, the University of North Carolina System, community colleges, local school systems, and certain other component units are eligible to continue to participate in the State Health Plan in retirement if they meet certain criteria.
 Employees hired on or after January 1, 2021, are not eligible for OPEB benefits.
 Former employees who are eligible to receive medical benefits are long-term disability beneficiaries of the Disability Income Plan of North Carolina (DIPNC) and retirees of the Teachers' and State Employees' Retirement System (TSERS), the Consolidated Judicial Retirement system (CJRS), the Legislative Retirement System (LRS), the University Employees' Optional Retirement Program (UEORP), and a small number of local governments.
-General retirement requirements are as follows: Law Enforcement Officer: • age 50 and 15 years of service; • age 55 and 5 years of service; or • any age with 25 or more years of service.
-All Others: • age 60 and 5 years of service; • age 60 and 5 years of service; or • any age with 30 or more years of service. • Members achieve vesting at any age with 5 years of service.
+General retirement requirements are as follows: Law Enforcement Officer: age 50 and 15 years of service; or any age with 25 or more years of service.
+All Others: age 50 and 20 years of service; or any age with 30 or more years of service.
+Members achieve yesting at any age with 5 years of service.
+Members who separate from service after becoming Members achieve vesting at any age with 5 years of service.
 Members who separate from service after becoming vested and do not withdraw their contributions from the Retirement System may later retire (and enroll in the plan) once they have attained the retirement eligibility age.
-70/30 and 80/20 Plans are offered to non-Medicare participants, and the 70/30 Plan, Medicare Advantage Base (MA Benefit Types: Base) and Medicare Advantage Enhanced (MA Enchanced) plans are offered to Medicare eligible participants.
+Benefit Types: 70/30 and 80/20 Plans are offered to non-Medicare participants, and the 70/30 Plan, Medicare Advantage Base (MA Base) and Medicare Advantage Enhanced (MA Enchanced) plans are offered to Medicare eligible participants.
 Coverage under 70/30 Plan becomes secondary when former employees become eligible for Medicare.
 Duration of Coverage: Lifetime for retirees and dependents Dependent Benefits: Same as retirees